ntamares/CS-537-Breweries/README.md

     and moj_run.bat files.
 In moj_compile, you need to change lines 13 and 14 to where your JDK home and MOJO home
 	directories are, respectively.
 For moj_run, you need to change lines 13 and 19.
 In line 13, set your MOJO home
 	directory.
 In line 19, set the directory where your JRE is to run Java files.

+  - You also need to change the path of San Diego shape file.
+Change the String from
+	"D:\\Data\\Supervisor_Districts.shp" to the file location where you have it saved.

   - Drink responsibly!
 Know your limits and call a taxi/Uber/Lyft/friend.
 The worst time and place to find out that you're not invincible is drunk behind the wheel.